OSGConnect/OUTDATED-tutorial-fsurf/README.md

         --dualcore            Use 2 cores to process certain steps --verbose             Enable verbose output for status action

-If you see the above message on the terminal, the setup of `fsurf` is fine and you are ready to analyze the image file.
+If you see the above message on the terminal, the setup of `fsurf` is fine and you are ready to analyze MRI images.

 ##  Process a Scan

 A typical image analysis requires doing calculations on multiple-stages via autorecon1, autorecon2, and autorecon3.
 All three steps are conveniently handled by `fsurf`.

-Get the sample MRI file by
+Get a sample MRI file by running

      curl -L -o fsurf 'http://stash.osgconnect.net/+fsurf/test_defaced.mgz'

 the file `test_defaced.mgz` is the defaced sample file.

 Now we do an analysis on `test_defaced.mgz`.
-In the file `test_defaced.mgz` the prefix `test` is the name of the subject which could be a number or name while the format  is `mgz` file format.
+In the file `test_defaced.mgz` the prefix `test` is the name of the subject.

      $ fsurf  --submit --subject test --dir $PWD